 Parking/Fees: Free at Turn Out on Montezuma Valley Road (S22)

 Difficulty: Very Strenuous

 The prominent ridge of the San Ysidro Mountains in the Anza-Borrego desert stands over 5000'.
 I had been to the west summit at 6147', but the high point today was the east summit at 5386'.
 The plan was to climb up one ridge, visiting nearby benchmarks and peaks, cross Hellhole Flat, then descend down another ridge.
 All peaks but Tuck BM are on the San Diego Sierra Club Peak List.
 A pure cross country day in the desert, the Seven Summits of San Ysidro East aka "The Beast With Many Names".
 To get to the trailhead, take Montezuma Valley Road (S22) until it drops out of the mountains, then turn left into a dirt parking area with signs and a restroom.
+It is the same trailhead as for Maidenhair Falls.
 The San Ysidro mountains loom above and Indianhead Mountain is directly north.
 Dima and Sean joined me on this crazed adventure.
 We started at 6:20 AM with this itinerary:

 - Ode BM (SDC #93)